Guide to Database DevOps

 5. You will retain your employees and improve their skills.

 The best and brightest DBAs with decades of experience are tired of working weekends.
 This directly impacts their quality of life and is completely unnecessary.
 As the US economy flirts with full employment for high-skilled workers, CIOs cannot afford to lose their best employees to competitors that offer better working environments.
-We’re not talking about Aeron chairs and foosball tables; we’re talking about piano recitals, little league games, date nights being missed because your team members are waiting on a database release.
+We’re not talking about Aeron chairs and foosball tables; we’re talking about piano recitals, little league games, and date nights being missed because your team members are waiting on a database release.
 Unless CIOs resolve this problem, your employees will find another job where this isn’t a problem.
+Make database automation work for your DBAs, so they can focus on infrastructure innovations and not tedious tasks that should be automated.

 Best Practices for Database DevOps